-(1) Basis of Presentation
+(1) Nature of Business and Basis of Presentation

 Our accompanying unaudited consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States for interim financial information and the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by accounting principles generally accepted in the United States for complete financial statements.
 In our opinion, all adjustments (consisting of normal recurring accruals) considered necessary for a fair presentation have been included.
-Operating results for the three months ended March 31, 2015 are not necessarily indicative of the results that may be expected for the fiscal year ending December 31, 2015.
+Operating results for the three and six months ended June 30, 2015 are not necessarily indicative of the results that may be expected for the fiscal year ending December 31, 2015.
 For further information refer to the consolidated financial statements and footnotes thereto included in our 2014 Form 10-K.